stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 FrameBuffer fb = FrameBuffer.create(pass, swapchain.extents(), view);
 ```

-Although the swapchain supports multiple attachments the demo will use a single frame-buffer until a proper rendering loop in implemented later.
+Although the swapchain supports multiple attachments the demo will use a single frame-buffer until a proper rendering loop is implemented later.

 ---